Charity Exemption Scheme

 What is the exemption scheme?

-This a government scheme to negate water and waste water charges from charities and non-profit organisations.
+This a Scottish Government scheme to negate water and waste water charges from charities and non-profit organisations.

 Who is eligible for exemption?